brave/vault/documentation/Vault-Principles.md

 The `version` property is self-explanatory.

 The `publicKey` property is the hexadecimal string representation of the public key used to verify digital signatures.
-The vault verifies the signature as the authorization check for an operation.
+The Vault verifies the signature as the authorization check for an operation.

 The `privateKey` property is an object with an `iv` parameter used with the `masterKey` to generate the `encryptedData` parameter.